StableBet

 Reputationally it is the all-rounder and the crowd-pleaser.
 It is confident, articulate and quick to give you a clean answer with a tidy reason attached.
 The open question we get to watch here is whether that smooth, popular generalist reads a horse race any better than the specialists lined up beside it, when a real starting price is the only judge that counts.

 ChatGPT is the model most likely to be swayed by a shown price, precisely because it is trained to be agreeable and to give people the answer that feels right.
-In the blind arm it has to commit to reading the race on its own merits.
-In the informed arm, once it can see the market, the interesting risk is that it quietly defers to the favourite and drifts toward the consensus the other AIs have already reached, rather than holding an independent line.
-Watching the two arms side by side is the real test of whether the crowd's favourite chatbot has a view of its own, or just an excellent way of agreeing with the board.
+In AI Picks the Winner it has to commit to reading the race on its own merits.
+In AI Finds the Value Bets, once it can see the market, the interesting risk is that it quietly defers to the favourite and drifts toward the consensus the other AIs have already reached, rather than holding an independent line.
+Watching the two tests side by side is the real test of whether the crowd's favourite chatbot has a view of its own, or just an excellent way of agreeing with the board.

 What to watch on ChatGPT's board

-• Whether its blind picks look meaningfully different from its informed ones, or whether seeing the price just pulls it toward the favourite
+• Whether its winner picks look meaningfully different from its value picks, or whether seeing the price just pulls it toward the favourite

-• The reason strings: ChatGPT usually writes a clean, plausible one-liner, so notice when the logic is genuinely sharp versus merely tidy
+• The reason strings: ChatGPT usually writes a clean, plausible one-liner, so notice when the logic is really sharp versus merely tidy

 • The races where it went its own way as the lone dissenter, and whether that independence was brave or just wrong